VultureProject/vulture-doc/vultureOS/docs/network.md

 Here you can manage all the network interface cards and IP addresses available in the Cluster.

 Behind a single IP address, you may have several nodes / NICs.
-Indeed, Vulture supports the CARP protocol: it allow you to have a Virtual IP addresses associated with several NICs.
+Indeed, Vulture supports the CARP protocol : it allow you to have a Virtual IP addresses associated with several NICs.
 Whenever the active NIC became unavailable, another backup CARP NIC will be ellected as active and handle the IP address.

-Thus, a Vulture network interface is defined by:
+Thus, a Vulture network interface is defined by :
 * 1 or more NICs (Network Card), that may be hosted on 1 or more nodes
 * A unique IP Address